Engineering Change Orders

 Change Orders serve as a communication tool between different departments, such as engineering, production, and procurement.
 They ensure that everyone is aware of and agrees to the changes being made.

-Compliance and Traceability:
+Compliance and Traceability

 Regulatory requirements and industry standards often mandate thorough documentation of changes.
 Change Orders provide a clear audit trail, ensuring compliance and making it easier to trace the history of modifications.

-Risk Management:
+Risk Management

 By carefully evaluating and approving changes, manufacturers can identify potential risks and develop strategies to mitigate them.
 This helps avoid costly errors and production delays.

-Continuous Improvement:
+Continuous Improvement

+Change Orders facilitate a culture of continuous improvement by enabling manufacturers to refine processes, products, and systems based on feedback and new information.
 In short, Change Orders are vital for maintaining efficiency, quality, and agility in the manufacturing process.
 They ensure that changes are managed systematically and communicated effectively, ultimately contributing to the overall success of the operation.

 The Change Order Process in manufacturing is a structured approach to managing modifications to a product’s design or manufacturing procedure.
-Here’s a brief overview:

-Identification of Change:
+Identification of Change

 The process begins when an issue is identified on the manufacturing line, such as a defect or inefficiency, or for a product change introduced internally, Customers or Supplier or Vendor.

-Change Order or Request:
+Change Order or Request

 A Change Order or Request (CO / CR) is submitted, detailing the proposed modifications.

-Review and Approval:
+Review and Approval

 The change order or request is reviewed by key stakeholders, including engineering and manufacturing teams.
 This step ensures that the proposed changes are feasible and beneficial.